How to See Who Viewed Your Google Doc

 In addition to seeing who viewed your Google Docs, the Activity Monitor also allows you to see trends on when people viewed or commented on your document.

-Viewer trend: Shows you a bar chart of the number of unique viewers over any span of time you choose from 7 days to all time.
+Viewer trend: This shows you a bar chart of the number of unique viewers over a specified time, ranging from seven days to all time.

-Comment trend: Shows you bar charts of the comment trend over any span of time from 7 days to all time.
+Comment trend: This shows you bar charts of the comment trend from seven days to all time.

 Turn Off View History in Google Docs